 RJUMPV has a

 relative_offset pointing to an instruction.
 This means it cannot point to an immediate data of

 RJUMPV.
 It cannot point outside of code bounds.
 It is allowed to point to a

 Because the destinations are validated upfront, the cost of these instructions are less than their dynamic counterparts:

-We chose relative addressing in order to support code which is moveable.
-This also means it can be injected.
-A technique seen used prior to this EIP to achieve this same goal was to inject code like
+We chose relative addressing in order to support code which is relocatable.
+This also means a code snippet can be injected.
+A technique seen used prior to this EIP to achieve the same goal was to inject code like

 PUSHn PC ADD JUMPI.

-We do not see any significant downside to relative addressing, but it also allows the deprecation of the
+We do not see any significant downside to relative addressing and it allows us to also deprecate the

 The signed 16-bit immediate means that the largest jump distance possible is 32767.
 In the case the bytecode at

 PC=0 starts with an